IRSB Ecosystem

 Policy-enforced execution layer.
 GitHub

-Status: Code-complete.
+Status: code-complete.
 Z3 formal verifier (42 tests).
-Gateway, control-plane, trust-plane, and MCP server implemented.
+Gateway, control-plane, trust-plane, and MCP server13 implemented.

 Every agent call passes through the Moat Gateway, which enforces: